arch3r0/Paping-fixed/README.md

 # About this version
-This is fixed 64 bit verion of paping originally made by Mike Lovell https://github.com/9minds/paping/tree/master
+This is fixed 64 bit version of paping originally made by Mike Lovell https://github.com/9minds/paping/tree/master

+# Instalation
+Download, drag and drop to C:\Users\Adminstrator
+Replace Adminstrator with your user name

 # Example usage
 ```